Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 ---

-## CVE Search Tool Design
+## Project Design

-The **CVE Search Tool** is a core component designed to provide comprehensive information about a CVE, including related MITRE ATT&CK techniques, and help analysts reconstruct the vulnerability context.
+This section describes the design architecture and processing workflow behind each tool in the system.
+Each tool is built with a modular and API-driven approach, allowing them to function independently while sharing common components.

-### Overview
+### CVE Search Tool Design (Overview)
-The **CVE Search Tool** provides users with comprehensive details about a given CVE, including:
+The **CVE Search Tool** is a core component designed to provide comprehensive information about a CVE, including:

 - **Vulnerable OS Versions:**  Lists operating system versions that are vulnerable and can be used to reconstruct the CVE exploit environment.